European spacecraft rockets toward Jupiter and its icy moons

 A European spacecraft rocketed away Friday on a decadelong quest to explore Jupiter and three of its icy moons that could have buried oceans.

 The journey began with a morning liftoff by Europe’s Ariane rocket from French Guiana in South America.
+Arianespace’s chief executive Stephane Israel called it “an absolutely perfect launch.”

+But there were some tense minutes later as controllers waited for signals from the spacecraft nearly an hour into the flight.

+When contact was confirmed, European Space Agency’s Bruno Sousa declared from Mission Control in Germany: “The spacecraft is alive!”

 It will take the robotic explorer, dubbed Juice, eight years to reach Jupiter, where it will scope out not only the solar system’s biggest planet but also Europa, Callisto and Ganymede.
 The three ice-encrusted moons are believed to harbor underground oceans, where sea life could exist.